 Does it matter what type of face mask I choose?

-Cloth face coverings that cover your nose and mouth are recommended.
-In addition to traditional face masks, you can use scarves or neck gaiters.
+Cloth face coverings that have two or more layers, are washable, breathable, fit snugly and cover your nose, mouth and chin are recommended.
+In addition to traditional face masks, you can use neck gaiters, as long as they also have two layers.
 Aim for a tight fit.
 When you’re wearing a surgical mask, the white part goes on the inside and the blue or yellow should go on the outside.
 The metal piece should be gently pinched over the bridge of your nose to fit closely to the face.
+A cloth mask over your surgical or disposable mask is recommended for a more protective fit.
+Do not choose a mask with an exhalation valve or vent, as this will allow virus particles to escape.
+Also, while evaluation is still ongoing, face shields alone are not recommended.

 What face mask material is best?

-Face masks or coverings made of a natural fiber like cotton are better than those made of synthetic materials, such as nylon or polyester.
+Face masks or coverings made of a natural fiber like cotton are better than those made of synthetic materials, such as nylon, polyester and vinyl.
 The layers of fibers in cotton act as a natural filter, helping prevent droplets from escaping.

 Is a more expensive face mask better?

-No, and cloth face coverings and surgical masks are equally effective.
+No, and cloth face coverings and surgical masks are equally effective as long as they fit snug against your face.
 You don’t need to spend a lot of money to be protected.

 Should my young child wear a mask or face covering?